-In this course students will apply learning gained from the Entrepreneurship course through a hands-on work experience in The Guard Shop and/or The Cabin Coffee House.
+In Business Experience students will apply knowledge gained from Entrepreneurship I and II through a hands-on work experience in The Guard Shop and/or The Cabin Coffee House.
 Students will perform regular employee duties during the class time they are assigned to work.
 Each student will report to the manager on duty as well as the course instructor and will be responsible for maintaining good standing with the store manager, submitting assignments, and attending scheduled meetings with the course instructor.
 Students will earn elective credit in lieu of wages.